soulsmods/Paramdex/README.md

 # Paramdex
-A collection of resources for working with params via [SoulsFormats](https://github.com/JKAnderson/SoulsFormats), [Yapped](https://github.com/JKAnderson/Yapped), etc.
+A collection of resources for working with params via [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) and SoulsFormats-derived tools.
 Three folders are included for each game:
 * **Defs** - paramdefs required to edit param data, given in XML format.
-Filenames are arbitrary; apply based on the ParamType after loading.
+Filenames are arbitrary; apply based on the included metadata after loading.
 * **Names** - predefined row names, primarily for newer games with names stripped.
 Names should not be assumed to be present for every param.
 * **Tdfs** - paramtdfs provide friendly names for enumerated types.
-Only present for Demon's Souls until further notice.
+Only officially shipped with Demon's Souls.

 Paramdefs for DeS, DS1, and BB were shipped with the games and should not be altered beyond translating display names and descriptions.
+Paramdefs for SDT and ER are mostly official but have been extended slightly due to updates.
+The above applies to any original fields.
 Paramdefs for other games were reverse-engineered, so improvements are welcome.

 Game | Directory